When your organization is small and growing, it’s easy to worry about nonprofit competition.

 There are plenty of people in need for all of us.
 And if you do happen to completely meet the need and work yourself out of a job, isn’t that a good thing?

-If everyone who gives to charity gave 1% more, we’d all be cash-flush!
-So, if we as professional fundraisers engaged our donors and encouraged them to upgrade their giving just a tiny bit, we’d be able to fully fund our mission.
+If everyone who gives to charity simply gave 1% more, we’d all be cash-flush!
+So, if we as professional fundraisers engaged our donors and encouraged them to upgrade their giving just a tiny bit, we’d be able to fully fund our missions.

 So, I challenge you to stop thinking about your fellow nonprofits as competitors.
 Look for ways you can partner.
 Or at the very least, stop saying or thinking anything negative about them.
 Focus on engaging your donors and fully funding your mission.

-It’s much more exciting!
+It’s much more exciting and profitable!